AdnanHoque/adnanhoque.github.io/_posts/2023-04-11-audiotransformer.md

 Since IR01 and IR11 are already in the cache from the previous step, only IR02 and IR12 need to be fetched from memory.

-# 1.4 — Scalable Neural Network Processing Enigine
+# 1.4 — Scalable Neural Network Processing Engine

 From [5], I note the following mostly from the section *Operation of Segmenting of Data for Processing at Neural Processor Circuit*: